exmachina30/jitera-infrastructure-assignment/readme.md

 ## Overview

 This repository contains the Infrastructure as Code (IaC) solution for a Data Processing product.
 The architecture is designed to handle large-scale data processing workloads (up to 5TB per day), ensuring scalability, reliability, and quick response times, even during peak periods.
 The solution uses Terraform modules and Terragrunt to manage cloud resources efficiently.
+Additionally, Kafka Connect and Sink Connector have been integrated into the solution to facilitate seamless data flow, enabling backend service workers to process and store data efficiently.

 ### Problem Statement